title.gif (2832 bytes)

 WOOL AND FIBER:

-Soay, a Heritage Breed, a Novelty wool
+Soay, an Ancient Breed, a Novelty wool

 basketofwool2.jpg (23179 bytes)